Financial-Times/ft-origami/docs/developer-guide/general-best-practices.md

 Your styles should allow content to fit on screens down to around 300px wide.
 In choosing breakpoints for style changes as the screen gets larger, you should not take any interest in the widths of devices in use.
 It may be that turning a device from portrait to landscape view activates a different media query and displays the medium width layout.
 Don't try to prevent this happening - it's a correct and inevitable result of well chosen breakpoints.

-##Images

-###Format and scale images correctly

-There are a number of best practices to observe on the use of images:

-* Make sure you use an appropriate format (typically JPEG for photographs, PNG for illustrations)
-* Support screens with a high pixel density by creating images at a pixel density of 2, and trade off higher compression to achieve the same file size.
-For example, if you want to display a 400x400 image, consider creating an 800x800 image and turning up the compression until the file size is acceptable.
-Studies suggest the sharper but more compressed image works equally well on high and low density screens.
-* Use an optimisation tool such as [ImageOptim](https://imageoptim.com/) to remove unnecessary metadata and colour profiles
-* Scale image containers with viewport size so that images do not cause pages to scroll horizontally on small screens
-* Use the Origami [image service](http://image.webservices.ft.com) to rescale your images dynamically based on the size of the container.

 ##JavaScript

 ###Lint your code